Words by Meritxell Rosell

 Loren Kronemyer, an artist from Los Angeles based in Perth, focuses her work as a means to bridge the language gap between humans and other life forms, challenging her role and involvement as an artist in the process.
 Communication, the act of drawing (one the most basic forms of both artistic expression and communication) and the ephemera are central to her work.

 Myriads, her Symbiotica MA graduation project, is an exploration of insect communication within a human control frame.
 Communication is expressed here as a form of living drawings executed by this form of super-organism intelligence, ants.
 Images and words are formed but only briefly, hints of the short life span of the artist´s control over the system.
 In Worm Wide Web, she takes back the ideas consolidated in Myriads and brings them to the next level; worms, beetles and other more complex organisms praising this innovative communication and ultra-human intelligence strategies.

 The central issues of Loren’s work come out together in a very poetic and posthumanistic way; evocative of these very human anxieties, our interaction with the environment and the other species we co-exist with, and the physical and cognitive boundaries between them.

-Your are an artist working in the intersection of art and science, when and how did the fascination with biological systems and living material come about?
+You are an artist working at the intersection of art and science, when and how did the fascination with biological systems and living materials come about?

-For me it came about very organically.
-At a certain point I stopped being interested in just representing living systems, and wanted to work with the systems themselves.
-I’ve always jump around a lot between media, my work is driven less by the formal properties of any one tool than by the themes and concepts I am communicating.
-At a certain point it made sense to make the phenomena itself the media rather than to represent it.
+For me, it came about very organically.
+At a certain point, I stopped being interested in just representing living systems and wanted to work with the systems themselves.
+I’ve always jumped around a lot between media, my work is driven less by the formal properties of any one tool than by the themes and concepts I am communicating.
+At a certain point, it made sense to make the phenomena itself the media rather than to represent it.